iecastro/ND-and-Diabetes/README.md

 Data Analysis
 -------------

 Obesity and physical inactivity are well-known risk factors for developing diabetes.
 Therefore, in order to assess whether area deprivation is associated with diabetes prevalence, independent of obesity and inactivity, a blocked multiple regression was fitted.
-First we estimated the effects of obesity and inactivity; afterwards, deprivation variable was introduced.
+First we estimated the effects of obesity and inactivity; and then, deprivation variable was introduced.

 ### Regression results